 Cutting back on expenses can free up additional funds that you can put towards your savings challenge.

-Start a side hustle.
+- Start a side hustle.
 Are you great at crafting?
-Maybe you’re a whiz at graphic design, or perhaps you have a love for baking beautiful cakes.
+Maybe you’re amazing at graphic design, or you have a love for baking beautiful cupcakes.
 Consider taking that hobby and launching it into a real side business!
 Those extra funds can help skyrocket your savings.

 My side hustle is blogging!
 I fell in love with creating content and helping others through blogging, and was blown away when I realized I could create a real side-income with it in my spare time.